BenW0/eval-model-gen/readme.md

 ### Iterative, Guided 3D Printer Qualificatio
 Ben Weiss at the University of Washington, (c) 2016

+This is an OLD and NOT FULLY FUNCTIONAL application for characterizing 3D printers.
+A simpler and more capable one is forthcoming.
+It is NOT the tool used in my dissertation.

 This web application (server and client) work to evaluate a suite of minimum feature sizes produceable on a given printer.
 The main benefits of this approach are
 * Low time/material cost - wasted printed features are minimized by iteratively printing several parts which only produce features likely to be near failure
 * Flexibility - this part is designed to work across the spectrum of the addtive manufacturing landscape, on everything from electron beam sintering printers to low-cost extrusion machines